shumphrey/fugitive-gitlab.vim/README.md

     let g:fugitive_gitlab_domains = ['https://my.gitlab.com']

-fugitive command `:Gbrowse` will now work with gitlab URLs.
+fugitive command `:GBrowse` will now work with gitlab URLs.

-[Curl](http://curl.haxx.se/) is required for features that use the GitLab API (i.e., `:Gbrowse` doesn't need it).
+[Curl](http://curl.haxx.se/) is required for features that use the GitLab API (i.e., `:GBrowse` doesn't need it).
 [Generate a personal access token](https://gitlab.com/profile/personal_access_tokens) with api permissions and add it to your vimrc